 For the purposes of this class the cycle has been limited to the student activities and expanded with more detail as shown below.
 We will use this version of the inquiry learning cycle extensively during this course.

 In many science labs the exploration phase is completely left out.
 Often a handout is given to the students which has a procedure that is expected to be strictly followed.
-I call this a "cookbook" lab.
+I call this a "cookbook" lab and do not consider it to be an inquiry activity.

 The exploration phase is critical to inquiry learning.
-This is where the student gets familiar enough with the phenomena to ask questions and become engaged in their own learning.
+This is where the student gets familiar enough with the phenomena to identify variables, ask questions and become engaged in their own learning.

 How to begin the exploration phase is often a difficult question for the instructor.
 What kind of launch, or initial task, will engage the students and start them on the exploration?
 What materials do you provide?
 How long do you give them for this part of the investigation?